cloudera/kitten/README.md

 way to reference this shared information within the configuration file while allowing some extra parameters to be specified:

-	base_env = cat { CLASSPATH = "...", JAVA_HOME = "..." }
+	-- Define the common environment variables once. base_env = cat { CLASSPATH = "...", JAVA_HOME = "..." }

 	my_app = yarn {
 	  master = {
-	    env = base_env { IS_MASTER = 1 },
+	    -- Copy base_env and add an extra setting for the master. env = base_env { IS_MASTER = 1 },
 	  }

 	  container = {
-	    env = base_env { IS_MASTER = 0 },
+	    -- Copy base_env and add an extra variable for the container nodes. env = base_env { IS_MASTER = 0 },
 	  }
 	}